I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 Here’s how it works:

-So if you’ve held a property for 15 years and don’t qualify for the primary residence exemption, you might still benefit from a very significant reduction.
+So if you’ve held a property for 15 years and don’t qualify for the principal residence exemption, you may still benefit from a significant reduction in your TPI liability.

-This is the strategy many investors use without realizing it.
+This is the strategy many investors use without realising it.
 Patience is genuinely rewarded in Moroccan tax law.

-How to Avoid Taxes on Property Sale in Morocco: Practical Steps
+How to Avoid TPI Tax in Morocco: Practical Steps

 Here is what I actually did and what I recommend: